DONATE TO THE LMI

 Directly into our Bank

-Please contact us for a paying in slip.
-Alternatively, we can provide you with a reference number and details to use for a bank transfer or BACS payment.
-They can also take your details so we can send you an acknowledgement letter.
+We can provide you with a reference number and the details to use for a bank transfer or BACS payment.
+Please contact the LMI office for details.

 Give As You Earn (GAYE)